 Bathing Suits for the Pear Shape

-The pear body type could have very killer abs, and many pear shaped ladies have small waist as well.
+The pear body type (sometimes known as the spoon shape) could have very killer abs, and many pear shaped ladies have small waist as well.
 It is quite possible the pear shaped ladies also have full chest (Jennifer Lopez and Kim Kardashian).
 So, with a carefully selected swimsuit, the pear shape can totally achieve the hourglass illusion.
 When choosing bathing suits for the pear shaped body, the key is to create a balanced upper and lower body, because pear shaped ladies come across as bottom heavy.

 - Swim tops that can expand your shoulders to balance out your wider bottom.

 - Swim bottom that do not add more volume to your lower body.

 - Any swimsuit top that can form a horizontal line at your neckline and shoulders will work wonderfully.
 Off the shoulder neckline is one of my top recommendations that can effectively expands your shoulders.

 - Wear a lighter color swim top to bring the focus to your upper body, and wear a darker color to make your butt less noticeable (if you wish).
 You can easily do so by getting swimsuit separates, or you can find one piece bathing suit with the color blocking to hard looking for.